 Believe it or not:

-Once you start investing and seeing your investment grow, you'd want to invest more and, then, you're investment will eventually take care of you in the form of passive income.
+Once you start investing and seeing your investment grow, you’d want to invest more and, then, you’re investment will eventually make more for you in the form of passive income.

-Just sign up on either website and get started making your money work for you.
+Just sign up on either website and be on your way to making your money work for you.
 This is one of those online jobs for teens that will give them income after income.
 Click here to learn how to invest in stocks.

 You can do so by using Fundrise, a crowdfunding online investing site where you can invest in real estate if you are 18+.